 Puerto Pollensa offers all the usual watersports enjoyed by holidaymakers, with facilities and equipment available from operators at the marina and along the beach.
 There are also opportunities for hiking in the surrounding hills and scenic mountains or sightseeing in the port itself and the neighbouring old town.
 Generally, though, most visitors choose Puerto Pollensa holidays purely for relaxation on the magnificent beaches.

 Negatives about Puerto Pollensa are expressed only by those who go anticipating bright lights.
-The resort is quiet and the beaches uncrowded, even in the height of the summer; most visitors are families with young children or couples.
-The scene after dark remains laid-back, entertainment is offered by most of the hotels, but the main resort is not designed for the party scene, though that can be found in neighbouring Alcudia if desired.
+The resort is laid back and the beaches uncrowded, even in the height of the summer; most visitors are families with young children or couples.
+The scene after dark remains the same, entertainment is offered by most of the hotels, but the main resort is not designed for the party scene with the bars offering a more relaxed atmosphere, although more lively nightlife that can be found to some extent in neighbouring Alcudia if desired.

 While Puerto Pollensa may not be a shopping Mecca, it is adequately supplied with shops and boutiques catering to the tourist trade and holidaymakers.
 The local markets take place every Sunday in the church square in the Pollensa old town, while market day in Puerto Pollensa itself is Wednesdays.
 The port is connected to the old town by a regular and frequent bus service.